matthias-bs/BresserWeatherSensorLW/README.md

 [Config Helper](https://matthias-bs.github.io/BresserWeatherSensorLW/confighelper.html)

 In the Config Helper, you select the desired sensors/interfaces and the used channels/features and generate
-* A bitmap to change the default payload configuration in the C++ source code
+1. A bitmap to change the default payload configuration in the C++ source code
-* A JSON string to configure the node via LoRaWAN downlink with the command [CMD_SET_APP_PAYLOAD_CFG](#using-the-javascript-uplinkdownlink-formatters)
+2. A JSON string to configure the node via LoRaWAN downlink with the command [CMD_SET_APP_PAYLOAD_CFG](#using-the-javascript-uplinkdownlink-formatters)
-* A JSON string to configure the [Uplink Payload Formatter](#lorawan-payload-formatters)
+3. A JSON string to configure the [Uplink Payload Formatter](#lorawan-payload-formatters)

+> [!NOTE]
+> You do not have to modify the source code if you use the configuration via LoRaWAN downlink!

 ## Customizing the Application Layer